Vector Embeddings

 Using vector embeddings in your Striim application

-For OpenAI configure the following:
+For OpenAI, provide the following:

 API key